-Since Easter this year, the RHS have been campaigning to Green Greying Britain and recently, more and more people are joining the crusade to transform our front gardens into sustainable spaces instead of just plain old paving.
+Since 2015 the RHS have been campaigning to Green Greying Britain and more and more people are continuing to join the crusade to transform our front gardens into sustainable spaces instead of just plain old paving.
 With over a third of London’s gardens now being completely paved over and many other parts of the country losing their green spaces to concrete, it’s more important than ever to do your bit to get Britain green again.

-Earlier in the year, Sean Murray, winner of the Great Chelsea Garden Challenge, had the chance to showcase his idea for a sustainable garden at Chelsea and more recently, Simon Fagg, revealed his Spiralling into Control show garden at RHS Tatton Park.
+Sean Murray, winner of the 2015 Great Chelsea Garden Challenge, had the chance to showcase his idea for a sustainable garden at the Chelsea and Simon Fagg, revealed his Spiralling into Control show garden at RHS Tatton Park.
 Both garden designers managed to incorporate the objectives of the Greening Grey Britain campaign to create gardens that were both sustainable and functional, without forfeiting aesthetics.

 Why Greening Grey Britain is important